Air Changes per Hour in ISO Class 8 Cleanroom

 ACH = (Airflow Rate (cubic meters/hour)) / (Room Volume (cubic meters))

-Using this formula, Cleanroom designers and operators can ensure that air change rates comply with ISO standards for their specific CleanRoom class.
+Using this formula, cleanroom designers and operators can ensure that air change rates comply with ISO standards for their specific cleanroom class.
 Proper calculation is essential for maintaining the required level of cleanliness and ensuring operational efficiency.

 Achieving the desired ACH involves more than just calculation; it requires effective implementation and ongoing management.
 Here are some key best practices: